 Do Goldendoodles smell?
-Well… Yes!
+Well…sometimes!
 But there are many things you can do to make your fluffy companion smell good.
 Let’s cover the most common reasons why Goldendoodles might get a bit stinky and how you can avoid it.

 Why Do Goldendoodles Smell?
 6 Reasons

 Why do Goldendoodles smell?
 There are a variety of reasons why your Goldendoodle might smell bad.
 The most common one being improper hygiene.
 However, some medical conditions can also make your Goldendoodle stink.